In my family, I must admit: I’m the favorite parent.

 Susan Jones of Northville at the time of publication often jokes that her husband is favored by their four children.
 Most of the time Jones makes light of her perceived secondary status, but sometimes it stings.

 “I can spend all day cooking a meal.
 Jamie will come home and plate the food and all of the kids say ‘Thank you for dinner, Dad,'” she says.
 “It’s sickening!
 I love the fact that they adore him and love him and thank him for everything, but I’m the one doing all the work here.”

 If the kids detect a sore spot, they tend to ramp up the teasing with dad on their side.

 “The boys have an inside joke with Jamie that if they think something he says is cool or funny, they’ll play on it.
 They’ll kind of laugh and go on and on,” she says.
 “It hurts my feelings a little bit.”

 Jones concedes, though, that favoritism has its phases – and sometimes she’s the one on the A-list.

 “Maggie’s all about me right now.
 She will walk around Jamie to come to me and completely ignore him.
 Katherine did the same thing, but now she’s totally his child, and goes to him with all her questions and concerns,” Jones says.
 “I think it goes in waves.”

 Seeking the softy

-In the Dailey household in South Lyon, mom Elaine says her children, Emma and Beth, seek out their father because he’s more permissive.
+In the Dailey household, mom Elaine says her children, Emma and Beth, seek out their father because he’s more permissive.